The Home Depot

 How much does it cost?

-- Completely free to use with no in-app purchases or subscription requirements
+- Free app with no subscription requirements

 Who Built It?